solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `_validateActions()`: Validates proposal actions.
-An arbitrum proposal should have a single action this method checks that there is only one action in the proposal, target contract is not `ZERO ADDRESS`, no actions are allowed without both arguments and value and if execution chain is `L2` no `ETH` is transferred (value = 0).
+An arbitrum proposal should have a single action.
+This method checks that there is only one action in the proposal and the target contract is not the zero address.
+Furthermore, it also checks that there are no actions without arguments and value, and if the execution chain is `L2`, no `ETH` is transferred (value = 0).

     ```solidity
     /// @notice Arbitrum proposals should have a single action